 "Practicing is the main key.
 Practice as much as you can, watch professionals do it (on videos or in person), read related books and find your style.
 Have fun with the kids, the designs, and the colors, and your business will be a success!"

-3. Gather the Supplies You'll Need
+2. Gather the Gear and Supplies You'll Need

 Here are basic supplies you'll need: